vishwakranti/605_2_AuthenticationAndAuthorizationManagement/README.md

 Created the roles of Admin, Manager, Staff, using the RoleManager interface(As per the saved database name and email) Created the Staff User Claims using the claims manager interface.
-Created the different staff policies and applied them
+Created the different staff policies and applied them Generate a WebAPI Framework, add a StockAPIController and install Swagger / Swatchbuckle Created a ReactJs front end that consumes the Web API.
+Outlined the Purpose of CORS
+Created a new Integration Project, name it APIIntergrationTest